Chinese Language

 Native translators with local knowledge

-At 1-StopAsia, we help our clients identify their target market or audience and then fine-tune the language, writing system, style and tone of the exact type of Chinese they’re going to need.
-Our well-structured process ensures that your translation is translated and reviewed by a native Chinese translator with a specific subject-matter specialty, which helps us deliver a satisfactory final product.
+At 1-StopAsia, we have always prided ourselves to be not only international but also a translation company in China.
+This is when we can most effectively provide our clients with the ability to identify their target market or audience and then fine-tune the language, writing system, style and tone of the exact type of Chinese they’re going to need.

 25 years of experience

-For over 2 decades in the industry, we’ve cultivated a team of Project Managers who have an in-depth understanding of the industry and most importantly, have access to a flexible project management system.
+For over 2 decades in the industry, we’ve cultivated a team of Project Managers who have an in-depth understanding of the agile and complicated workflow of each translation agency we’ve worked with and facilitate them with the professional chinese translation services they need.
 They’re always there to handle your inquiries for Chinese translations, save your efforts and deliver the translation you need within the allotted time for each assignment.